 CHANDIGARH: The Punjab and Haryana excessive court has held that to determine intellectual cruelty in matrimonial disputes, the nature of the merciless remedy and its effect on the thoughts of the spouse is to be visible.
 The HC became additionally of the view that mental cruelty becomes a matter of inference to be drawn via thinking of the character of the conduct and its effect on the complaining partner.

 The bench further stated that the cruelty is probably mental or bodily, intentional or unintentional.
-“If it’s miles physical, the courtroom will don’t have any hassle in figuring it out.
+“If it’s miles physical, the courtroom won’t have any hassle in figuring it out.
 It is a question of truth and diploma.
 If it is mental, the hassle presents problems.
 First, an inquiry should begin as to the nature of the merciless remedy and secondly, the effect of such remedy in the mind of the spouse, whether it reasons affordable apprehension that it might be dangerous or injurious to live with the opposite, is to be seen,” held the HC whilst disregarding the husband’s plea.